Every Confirmed Summer Games Event That'll Fill the E3 2023 Void

 Devolver Direct – June

 Summer Game Fest will be giving fans a new (and likely still bizarre) Devolver Direct stream/event.
-While we don’t actually know for sure what date this will be taking place, it will be somewhere around the June 8 start date.
+While we don’t know for sure what date this will take place, it will be somewhere around the June 8 start date.
 Devolver Digital is responsible for publishing some of the wackiest hits in gaming, like Hotline Miami, Cult of the Lamb, Enter the Gungeon, and Inscryption.

 Xbox Games Showcase – June 11